GizzlyFacu/GizzlyVaultTones/Tasks.md

 # Tasks
 ---
 ## Where did I Stop
-- Success Connecting notes depending on what Track is selected.
-- Success making a FileDialog conection + folder creation
-- Execute another mediaplayer for audio notes.
+- Success removing items from libraryA and Textplaylist.
+- Success configuring Add AudioNotes.
 ## What's next?
+- libraryA songs: autosearch for songs in that folder, if exists add to the app.
 - notesclass - Save SongNotes: 13/10/2024
     - Audio-notes inside songfolders.
     - Text-notes as i dont know how to save that.